gibsson/gibsson.github.io/_posts/2025-12-22-back-to-upstreaming.markdown

 Another major shift since 2018 is the rigor of Devicetree Schema validation.
 I was aware of the [Linaro guide on the subject](https://www.linaro.org/blog/tips-and-tricks-for-validating-devicetree-sources-with-the-devicetree-schema/).

 I initially forced the use of my distro's `dt-schema` package (v2022.08), but the kernel now requires versions > 2023.9.
 Bypassing this check hides critical errors.
-If you aren't seeing errors but the kernel bot is, upgrade your schema tool:

 Fortunately, the bot reporting the issues does give a clue:
 ```